 SR Chaplain Leo’s vision for ministry/service is Stable Therapies, whose mission is to offer traditional clinical and adjunct therapeutic services, including therapy with horses, to members of clergy, congregations, clients served by WestCare Nevada, and to the community at large.

 Hilda is the Pastor/Chaplain at Ministerio Internacional Evangelistico Siquemin Las Vegas.
-She is the Chaplain AB Member for the Hispanic community.
+She is an Advisory Board Member for Chaplaincy and lead for the Hispanic community partnership.
 Chaplain Hilda is originally from El Paso Texas where she studied at El Paso Community College.
-Hilda is an active LVMPD RECAP member and Chaplain.
+Hilda is an active LVMPD RECAP Chaplain member and bi-linguist.
 A Nevada State Minister, ordained Pastor and Chaplain.
+In 2021 she developed the successful division for the community outreach of the Hispanic Chaplaincy division.

 SR Chaplain Karen Atlantic Academy Instructor Worship Co-Lead Westcare / Mission